The Eco-conscious movement is rising in the fashion industry. Consumers are asking for more transparency and Eco-friendliness.

 Economic systems, supply chains, and business models have to change to build a sustainable fashion future.

-The fashion industry is the second-largest polluter globally after the oil industry.
+The fashion industry is one of the largest polluters globally.
 With the climate crisis and irreversible changes to our environment happening now, it has become more important than ever to make that change.

 Shockingly, there are still cases of child labor and modern slavery reported in the apparel and textile industry.
 This industry is already responsible for the loss of thousands of lives, cotton farmers, factory workers, and animals.